0wulf/meshtastic-admin-state-machine/README.md

 2. **Check for configuration differences**: If the current configuration matches the desired settings, the program exits.
 3. **Request configuration changes**: If changes are needed, the node is asked to update its configuration.
 4. **Verify the change**: After the update request, the machine checks whether the configuration has been successfully applied.
-5. **Retry if needed**: If the change was not successfully applied, the script reverts to the previous step and requests the configuration change again.
+5. **Retry if needed**: If the change was not successfully applied, the script requests the configuration change again.
 6. **End the process**: Once the configuration change is confirmed, the process ends.

 This state machine provides a robust mechanism for ensuring that configuration changes are successfully applied, overcoming the challenges posed by the presence of implicit ACKs.